GnRH Axis Probing

 Used to evoke discrete LH pulses, enabling characterization of GnRH pulsatility and pituitary responsiveness in controlled models.

-Tap any vial with your phone to verify its batch, COA and origin in seconds.
-Counterfeit-proof traceability from our lab to your bench.
+Scan the QR code on any vial to verify its batch, COA, and origin in seconds.
+Secure traceability from our lab to your bench.

 The pathways Kisspeptin acts on — and what each one does.
 The animation traces its signal outward from the compound to every target it engages.